2023 Fall Chinese Placement/Proficiency Exam Information

 Q4: Does the exam require handwriting?

-Students are required to handwrite their responses using Chinese characters for the essay and translation portions.
+Students are required to handwrite their responses using Chinese characters for the translation portion.

 Q5: Is the exam in simplified or traditional characters?
 How do I register for the exam?